Xilinx/mlir-aie/programming_examples/basic/passthrough_pykernel/README.md

 # Passthrough Kernel:

 This IRON design flow example, called "Passthrough Kernel", demonstrates a simple AIE implementation for a non-vectorized (scalar) memcpy on a vector of integers.
 In this design, a single AIE core performs the memcpy operation on a vector with a default length `4096`.
 The kernel, defined in Python code as a function, is configured to work on `1024` element-sized subvectors and is invoked multiple times to complete the full copy.
-The example consists of two primary design files: `aie2.py` and `passThrough.cc`, and a testbench `test.cpp` or `test.py`.
+The example consists of two primary design files: `passthrough_pykernel.py` and `passThrough.cc`, and a testbench `test.cpp` or `test.py`.

 ## Source Files Overview

-1. `aie2.py`: A Python script that defines the AIE array structural design using MLIR-AIE operations.
+1. `passthrough_pykernel.py`: A Python script that defines the AIE array structural design using MLIR-AIE operations.
 The file generates MLIR that is then compiled using `aiecc.py` to produce design binaries (ie. XCLBIN and inst.txt for the NPU in Ryzen™ AI).

+1. `passthrough_pykernel_alt.py`: A Python script that defines an alternative AIE array structural design using MLIR-AIE operations defined with a lower-level version of IRON than that used in `passthrough_pykernel.py`.
+The file generates MLIR that is then compiled using `aiecc.py` to produce design binaries (ie. XCLBIN and inst.txt for the NPU in Ryzen™ AI).

 1. `test.cpp`: This C++ code is a testbench for the Passthrough Kernel design example.
 The code is responsible for loading the compiled XCLBIN file, configuring the AIE module, providing input data, and executing the AIE design on the NPU.
 After executing, the script verifies the memcpy results and optionally outputs trace data.

 1. `test.py`: This Python code is a testbench for the Passthrough Kernel design example.
 The code is responsible for loading the compiled XCLBIN file, configuring the AIE module, providing input data, and executing the AIE design on the NPU.
 After executing, the script verifies the memcpy results and optionally outputs trace data.

-1. `passthrough_pykernel.ipynb`: This notebook contains the design (which is duplicated from `aie2.py`) and test code (which is duplicated from `test.py`) for an alternate way of interacting with the example.
+1. `passthrough_pykernel.ipynb`: This notebook contains the design (which is duplicated from `passthrough_pykernel_alt.py`) and test code (which is duplicated from `test.py`) for an alternate way of interacting with the example.

 ## Design Overview